smartboyhw/ibus-cangjie-web/index.rst

 `Cangjie`_ and `Quick`_ input methods, as used in Hong Kong to input Traditional Chinese.

+.. note:: IBus Cangjie is still in its early days.
+It contains bugs, we know
+          of a few bad ones, so don't expect miracles.
+However, we'll be happy to receive your feedback, and any help is welcome to make it better!

 We strongly believe in the value of sharing our work with the rest of the world, which is why IBus Cangjie is Free Software, under the `GNU GPLv3+ license`_.